 Fully grasping what an irrevocable trust can do and how it works takes time, which is why many people will avoid them outright.
-Before you do so, it may be a good idea to ask a trust lawyer, like a trust lawyer in Chandler, AZ, to review your financial situation and needs.
+Before you do so, it may be a good idea to ask a trust lawyer, like a trust lawyer, to review your financial situation and needs.
 You might find out that an irrevocable trust is your best estate planning tool.

 Understanding Irrevocable Trusts

 An irrevocable trust is a trust created by the grantor.
 Once it has been created and finalized, it cannot be revoked.
 This means the grantor cannot reclaim the assets held within the trust.
 In other words, the trust is permanent.

 At its foundation, all assets belong to the trust.
 A trust can be looked at as if it were an entity, so no person owns the assets; rather, the trust owns them.
 This means creditors, ex-spouses, or people who believe they are an heir cannot claim the assets for their own benefit.